ercdude/helperpapers/README.md

-This repository is used tutorials or helper papers created by me.
+This repository is used tutorials or helper papers created/recommended by me.

  * [Good links](links.md)